What To Consider When Prepping A Non-Natural Hedgehog Habitat?

 The most common caging options are wire cages and plastic storage containers.

-We’ll take a look at these options to find out what would be the best fit for your home.
+We’ll look at these options to find the best fit for your home.

 How large should the hedgehog cage be?